-An indie author may self-publish his or her book as a hobby, or may have the notion that they will make money as an author.
+An indie author may self-publish a book as a hobby, or may have the notion that they will make money as an author.
 Either way, the indie author will attempt to self-publish by the cheapest, fastest and least painful route possible.
 An indie author does not take the time to learn how to maximize royalties, compare service options, or do the research necessary to ensure the book has the best chances out there in a ferocious marketplace.
 An indie author will most likely set an arbitrary budget based on “this is all I can afford,” and then find the editing and book design options that fall within that budget, even if the result is a terrible book.
 In short, the indie author does not treat the book as a business, and wrongly believes that the market will accept and reward a shoddy book.
 Yes, the indie author maintains creative control, but over what exactly?

 An indie publisher, on the other hand, is someone who treats the book publishing project as a serious business and not just a hobby.
-The author is the CEO of his or her indie publishing company, with the book as the product.
+The author is the CEO of their own indie publishing company, with the book as the product.
 The author, or indie publisher, does the research into the book market and the genre in which the book will compete, setting the book up to compete successfully in the marketplace.
 Indie publishers know their name is their brand, and they want their name associated with a quality product.
 They know that consumers will not accept shoddy product design.

-The indie publisher researches service options, creates a budget, and knows that CreateSpace and IngramSpark are the only legitimate ways to print on demand and thus are the only routes to wide book distribution despite the claims of other self-publishing companies.
+The indie publisher researches service options, creates a budget, and knows that KDP and IngramSpark are the only legitimate ways to print on demand and thus are the only routes to wide book distribution despite the claims of other self-publishing companies.
 Indie publishers know that by setting up their own titles and files with either of these two companies, they will maximize their per book revenues.
 The indie publisher asks, “What are my options, which option achieves my desired outcome, and how much does that option cost?”
 Budget constraints are a reality for indie publishers as well, but rather than releasing a bad book, the indie publisher may shelve the book project until sufficient money is raised.

 Which category do you fit in?
 Either is completely legitimate, and yes, some indie authors hit upon the right combination of fabulous writing, great design and savvy book marketing and make it to the big leagues.
 These authors are few and far between, something like pinning your retirement hopes on your sporty and talented young son or daughter making it to the majors one day.
 If, as an author, your intent is to create a book that will help you build towards a franchise of books from which you could one day make a living, or to create a book that takes your career to new heights or is a marketing tool for your business, then think about becoming an indie publisher and not an indie author.